-Our mission at the Washington State University College of Pharmacy is to help you to become an outstanding health care professional.
+Our mission at the Washington State University College of Pharmacy and Pharmaceutical Sciences (CPPS) is to help you to become an outstanding health care professional.

 We are proud that our graduates leave WSU and go on to become innovators, entrepreneurs and leaders in all areas of the pharmacy profession.